zanith

 Every major ORM today generates code from your schema.
 Zanith doesn't.
 Your schema is parsed once at runtime into a graph — queries, types, and validation flow from that graph directly.
 No generate.
 No rebuild.

-Today, two adapters ship — pg and postgres.js.
-MySQL and SQLite are on the roadmap.
+Three adapters ship today — pg, postgres.js, and SQLite.
+MySQL is on the roadmap for v0.4.
 The architecture is database-agnostic; the adapter set is what scales.

 Models